SopiMlab/DeepLearningWithAudio/02_ddsp/README.md

 scp -P 63635 input_name.wav e5132-admin@ml-lab-00cec95c-0f8d-40ef-96bb-8837822e93b6.westeurope.cloudapp.azure.com:/data/dome5132fileshare/DeepLearningWithAudio/utilities/dlwa/inputs/your_name

 ```
 Please note that the text **"63635"** in the command line above should be changed with your personal info.
-You can find it in the ssh command line in the pop up connect window.
+You can find it in the ssh command line in the pop up connect window. (see the  [login instructions](https://github.com/SopiMlab/DeepLearningWithAudio/blob/master/00_introduction/))

 **input_folder_to_be_transferred** and should be replaced with your directory path in your own machine as well as the folder **your_name**